 4. Gather Data: Sustainability impact

-Much of the value of a Sustainability or CSR report comes from sharing the impact of your efforts, your performance.
-So, you need Data!
+Much of the value of a Sustainability/ESG report comes from sharing the impact of your efforts, your performance.
+So, you need data!
 It may be a multi-cycle effort to get clean, year-over-year comparable data, but no better time to start than right now.
 Try to collect it all—even if data owners are not ready to disclose it or it isn’t all verified yet.
 Promise review and revision.
 And, expect a rough road—data in different formats, calculation errors, not to mention just getting people to hand it over!

 There will likely be a need to track new things, but much may already exist.
-If you are public, the 10-K may have a lot to work with, and the rigor in financial reporting is a solid foundation.
-There may be worker safety and diversity data at the ready as well.
+If you are public, the 10-K and Proxy have a lot to work with, and the rigor in financial reporting is a solid foundation.
+There may be worker safety and diversity data (in you EEO-1 ) at the ready as well.
 You may not be able to share everything you collect but that’s ok, because the effort to measure and collect the data can have positive outcomes on the businesses.

 5. Craft the messages: Explain the “why”